Make-A-Fort Review (Hands-on)

 According to Make-A-Fort, their most popular option is the three kits – discounted option.
 While at first, I thought one kit would be enough, I can see the benefits of having two or even three kits.
 They made some really great ‘creations’ that they were so excited to expand, so we’ll be getting more soon.

-More building material will give a few more options to build larger and more complex forts.
-This will help the kids’ imagination go wild and build whatever they feel like.
+More building materials will give a few more options to build larger and more complex forts.
+This will help the kids’ imaginations go wild and build whatever they feel like.